Young people enjoy a meal around a table in an urban backyard.

 Key points about: metal credit cards

-1. Metal credit cards used to be geared towards big spenders and usually come with an annual fee.
+1. Metal credit cards may be perceived as a premium credit card and come with an annual fee.

-2. There’s little difference between metal credit cards and plastic credit cards; you still swipe, tap, or insert your chip in the same way.
+2. There’s little difference between the functionality of metal credit cards and plastic credit cards; you still swipe, tap, or insert your chip in the same way.

 3. Some metal cards are pure metal plates and others are metal-plastic hybrids.

-Cardmembers are often looking for ways to personalize their credit cards with a bit of style.
+Cardmembers may sometimes look for ways to personalize their credit cards with a bit of style.
 Some plastic credit cards can be customized to include a unique design on the face of the card.
 Other credit cards take things up a notch: they're made of metal.

 History of metal credit cards

 Aside from any special membership rewards, a metal card usually works the same way as a plastic card.
-So, you can use your credit card to make purchases.
-Then you’ll receive a monthly statement and be able to make payments towards your total balance.
+You can use your credit card to make purchases.
+Then you’ll receive a monthly statement and make payments towards your total balance.

 What's the difference between metal credit cards and plastic credit cards?